 Protecting hospital staff from HIV

-If a hospital staff member has an accident involving your blood, you may be asked to allow the hospital to test your blood for HIV, hepatitis C or hepatitis B. Hospitals treat all blood and body fluids as potentially infectious.
+If a hospital staff member has an accident involving your blood, you may be asked to allow the hospital to test your blood for HIV, hepatitis C and hepatitis B. Hospitals treat all blood and body fluids as potentially infectious.

 Where to get help